ts010101/Young-Scholars-Web-Dev-Project/README.md

 Utilized HTML, CSS, and JavaScript for this web dev project.
-This website aims to motivate K-12 students to pursue higher education and provide educational resources such as tutoring (links to Khan Academy videos) and career exploration within the fields of science, technology, engineering, and math (STEM).
+This website aims to motivate K-12 students to pursue higher education and provide educational resources such as tutoring (links to Khan Academy videos) and career exploration within the fields of Science, Technology, Engineering, and Math (STEM).
 I have met the following requirements for this project:

 -The webpages should be presentable as a whole; the interface should be user friendly (text should be easy to read).